 How HDR Works

 Increasing dynamic range increases the perception of resolution.
 Our eyes will perceive an image as clearer if the colors on the image have greater contrast, far more than they can perceive an increase in pixels.
-In fact, to actually perceive the improved resolution of 4k, you must view the screen from a distance of 3 screen lengths, or the perceived resolution will degrade.
+In fact, to actually perceive the improved resolution of 4k Ultra-HD (UHD), you must view the screen from a distance of 1.5 screen heights, or the perceived resolution will degrade.
 With increased dynamic range, however, you can perceive the clarity from a distance, much the same way that you might be able to see a candle on the other side of a dark field.
-Our eyes are wired to see these contrasts.
+Our eyes are wired to see these contrasts and are far better at perceiving the differences between dark shades, than between bright ones.

 HDR Technology